ibm-cloud-docs/direct-link/about.md

 The IBM Cloud Direct Link Exchange solution lets customers leverage a Cloud Exchange provider to deliver connectivity to {{site.data.keyword.BluSoftlayer_notm}} locations.
 This offering typically provides connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Cloud Exchange Provider is already in place, shared amongst other customers.

-**Common Use Cases:** _Best for hybrid workloads, cross-provider workloads, large or frequent data transfers with high-egress bandwisth, private workloads, and environment administration.
+**Common Use Cases:** _Best for hybrid workloads, cross-provider workloads, large or frequent data transfers with high-egress bandwidth, private workloads, and environment administration.
 This option usually is selected when the desired PoP location already has the desired IBM Cloud Direct Link Exchange provider._

 ![Figure 1](/images/Direct-Link-Exchange.png)